chrisvdscheer/osxinstall/README.md

-# osxinstall
-Basic OSX developer shell install script
+# Basic OSX Developer install shell script.
+Do you have a new Macbook/iMac or MacPro and you are a developer ?
+Use this basis shell install script.
+To install all the developer tools.

+# How it works
+1) Clone this repo.
+2) Open a terminal window and run the shell script.
+3) The shell script will do the rest.